bflaven/ia_usages/ia_using_n8n_io/README.md

 ## Intro

+## Human advisory
+The text has been written by Claude.
+It sucks a bit.
+It was clearly offensive and clickbait oriented with a pretty misinterpretation when the post talks more on ideas related to philosophy and politics.
+Claude will me make think that I am communist, no good for a LinkedIn post :) So, I will probalbly reinjected a certain corporate BS into it.

+Anyway I leave the intro as it is...

+## Fully AI generated intro

 **When AI Projects Lose Direction: Lessons from the Trenches**

 After three months of radio silence on my blog, I had to confront an uncomfortable truth: my AI implementation project was off the rails.
 Here's what I learned about getting it back on track.